-Since the install and in-app events reports have the same structures, they can be merged into one report.
-In the merged report, you can aggregate and filter using AppsFlyer ID and Customer User ID (if available) to analyze user journeys.
+Since the install and in-app events reports have the same structure, they can be merged into a single report.
+In the merged report, you can aggregate and filter by AppsFlyer ID and Customer User ID (if available) to analyze user journeys.

 Analyzing the user journey for campaign optimization

-By analyzing user journey they are able to understand that the campaign might have been too narrow or too focused and that users weren't sufficiently engaged by the app.
+- By analyzing the user journey, the UA manager might conclude that the campaign was too narrowly focused and that users weren't sufficiently engaged by the app.

-Reports relating to addtional features available in the platform
+Reports relating to additional features available in the platform

 Use postback reports, to review copies of data sent to an ad network.
 For example, use them to investigate discrepancies.
 These reports are for information purposes, and are not required for integration with ad networks.

 - Copies of postbacks sent to the attributed media source.